-1) Researchers have until 28.02.2021 to submit up to 7 headword topics for inclusion in the published volumes, for which they would be able to write an article.
+1) Researchers will submit up to 7 headword topics for inclusion in the published volumes, for which they would be able to write an article.
 Each headword proposal must consist of not more than 200 characters.
 An author cv needs to be added, which must consist of not more than 300 characters.

 2) All topics are submitted to the Pilot Group who will decide which topics will be included in the finished print volumes and which will be included in the extended online publication.

-3) By 15.04.2021 the Pilot Group will inform potential contributors which of their 7 headwords have been accepted either in the print version and/or in the extended online version.
+3) The Pilot Group will then inform potential contributors which of their 7 headwords have been accepted either in the print version and/or in the extended online version.
 (It is possible that all 7 proposals will be acceptable to the Pilot Group.)
-Those submitting their chosen headwords will then be invited to send a detailed proposal of their intended articles of not more than 2.000 characters per headword contribution.
+Those submitting their chosen headwords will then be invited to send a detailed proposal of their intended articles of not more than 800 words per headword contribution.

 4) At this point the Subject Editors and the Pilot Group will begin detailed interaction with the contributor in order to agree the fine-detailed scope and focus of their contributions.
 The Project Stylesheet will be sent to contributors and a submission date agreed.